renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: bar_vertical boolean

-    If true, the bar has a vertical orientation.
-If false, it has a horizontal orientation.
+    If True, the bar has a vertical orientation.
+If False, it has a horizontal orientation.

 .. style-property:: bar_invert boolean

-    If true, the value of the bar is represented on the right/top side of the bar, rather than the left/bottom side.
+    If True, the value of the bar is represented on the right/top side of the bar, rather than the left/bottom side.

 .. style-property:: bar_resizing boolean

-    If true, we resize the sides of the bar.
-If false, we render the sides of the bar at full size, and then crop them.
+    If True, we resize the sides of the bar.
+If False, we render the sides of the bar at full size, and then crop them.

 .. style-property:: left_gutter int